hzionn/bvim/README.md

 ## Installation

+Since Bvim is not yet published on the Chrome Web Store, you'll need to install it manually as an unpacked extension:

-1. Clone this repository or download the source code
+1. **Download the extension**
+   - Clone this repository: `git clone https://github.com/hzionn/bvim.git`
+   - Or download the ZIP file and extract it to a folder

-2. Open Chrome and navigate to `chrome://extensions/`
+2. **Open Chrome Extensions page**
+   - Navigate to `chrome://extensions/` in your browser
+   - Or go to Chrome menu → More tools → Extensions

+3. **Enable Developer mode**
-3. Enable "Developer mode" in the top right
+   - Toggle the "Developer mode" switch in the top-right corner of the extensions page

+4. **Load the extension**
-4. Click "Load unpacked" and select the extension directory
+   - Click the "Load unpacked" button that appears
+   - Select the `bvim` folder (the root directory containing `manifest.json`)

+5. **Verify installation**
+   - The Bvim extension should now appear in your extensions list
-5. The extension will appear in your browser toolbar
+   - You'll see the extension icon in your browser toolbar

 ## Usage